doorkeeper-gem/doorkeeper/README.md

 end
 ```

-`old_secret` and `old_secret_created_at` are named on the application model's
-`filter_attributes`, so the retained secret — and the timestamp that says a
-rotation is under way — read as `[FILTERED]` from `#inspect`.
-They are named
-there rather than added to your `config.filter_parameters`, which reaches every
-model and every log line in your application: neither is the name of a request
-parameter Doorkeeper accepts, and the entries it does add to that list are
-filtered as before.
+`old_secret` and `old_secret_created_at` are named on the application model's `filter_attributes`, so the retained secret — and the timestamp that says a rotation is under way — read as `[FILTERED]` from `#inspect`.
+They are named there rather than added to your `config.filter_parameters`, which reaches every model and every log line in your application: neither is the name of a request parameter Doorkeeper accepts, and the entries it does add to that list are filtered as before.
+Because the columns are declared on the model, `Doorkeeper::Application.filter_attributes` is fixed when the model loads: entries you add to `ActiveRecord::Base.filter_attributes` afterwards (rather than to `config.filter_parameters` before boot completes) do not reach the application model's `#inspect`, as with any per-model `filter_attributes` declaration.

 That is the model's own list, and it covers `#inspect`.
-Active Record filters
-the bind values it logs through `ActiveRecord::Base.inspection_filter` — the
-base class's list rather than the model's — so if you log SQL at `debug` level
-and want a rotation's `UPDATE` binds redacted as well, name the columns in your
-own `config.filter_parameters`, which Rails copies into
-`ActiveRecord::Base.filter_attributes` for you.
-The `:secret` entry in the
-`filter_parameter_logging` initializer Rails generates already does, since that
-list matches substrings, so both columns read as `[FILTERED]` there unless you
+Active Record filters the bind values it logs through `ActiveRecord::Base.inspection_filter` — the base class's list rather than the model's — so if you log SQL at `debug` level and want a rotation's `UPDATE` binds redacted as well, name the columns in your own `config.filter_parameters`, which Rails copies into `ActiveRecord::Base.filter_attributes` for you.
+The `:secret` entry in the `filter_parameter_logging` initializer Rails generates already does, since that list matches substrings, so both columns read as `[FILTERED]` there unless you removed it.
-removed it.
 Serialization is a separate matter, covered below.

-If your application model declares `secret` with Active Record Encryption
-(`encrypts :secret`), declare `encrypts :old_secret` as well: a rotation copies
-the value through the attribute reader, which is to say decrypted.
+If your application model declares `secret` with Active Record Encryption (`encrypts :secret`), declare `encrypts :old_secret` as well: a rotation copies the value through the attribute reader, which is to say decrypted.

-The generated migration and the model API below are Active Record's, and so is
-the behavior around them: the comparison that lets an old secret authenticate,
-its grace-period expiry, the `after_old_secret_used` hook, and the
-serialization that withholds `old_secret` / `old_secret_created_at` by
-default — including from `only:`, so no view hands them out by asking for
-every attribute.
-It is a default and not a guarantee: `methods:` appends a
-reader after that filtering, as ActiveModel documents, so
-`serializable_hash(methods: [:old_secret])` still returns the retained secret
-to a caller that names it.
-Other ORM adapters define their own secret
-comparison and serialization,
-so adding the columns and implementing `#rotate_secret!` /
-`#clear_old_secret!` is not enough — an adapter needs an equivalent of the
-full rotation surface before the option can be used with it.
+The generated migration and the model API below are Active Record's, and so is the behavior around them: the comparison that lets an old secret authenticate, its grace-period expiry, the `after_old_secret_used` hook, and the serialization that withholds `old_secret` / `old_secret_created_at` by default — including from `only:`, so no view hands them out by asking for every attribute.
+It is a default and not a guarantee: `methods:` appends a reader after that filtering, as ActiveModel documents, so `serializable_hash(methods: [:old_secret])` still returns the retained secret to a caller that names it.
+Other ORM adapters define their own secret comparison and serialization, so adding the columns and implementing `#rotate_secret!` / `#clear_old_secret!` is not enough — an adapter needs an equivalent of the full rotation surface before the option can be used with it.

 ### Rotating